tuuhin/react_note_app/README.md

 ## Problems 💢

 This version 0.1.1 seems better than the previous one but still it's isn't complete . the notes can't be updated yet due to some problem with slate js.
-Thus there is no reason for update notes ,yet delete can be perferformed.
+Thus there is no reason for update notes ,yet delete can be performed.

-> 👽 Project is not finised
+> 👽 Project is not finished

-## Conslusion ✋
+## Conclusion ✋

-The project is done properly ,but not good for usage , thus it can be said it's a hobby project, I am ending this project here ,feel free to contibute and let's make afternotes a proper notes app which it's supposed to be .
+The project is done properly ,but not good for usage , thus it can be said it's a hobby project, I am ending this project here ,feel free to contribute and let's make afternotes a proper notes app which it's supposed to be .